-‘Interests of one family over country’: Amit Shah attacks Congress on Emergency
+‘Interests of one family over country’: Narendra Modi, Amit Shah attack Congress on Emergency

 Shah praised the people whose efforts led to lifting of the Emergency.
 “Democracy was restored in India but it remained absent in the Congress,” he added.
 “The interests of one family prevailed over party interests and national interests.
 This sorry state of affairs thrives in today’s Congress too!”

+Prime Minister Narendra Modi said that the sacrifices made by people who fought against the Emergency will never be forgotten.
+“Emergency was imposed on the country exactly 45 years ago,” Modi tweeted.
+“I salute the people who fought for India’s democracy and endured torture.”

-The home minister claimed that members of the Congress were being stifled by the leadership.
+Shah also claimed that members of the Congress were being stifled by the leadership.
 “During the recent CWC [Congress Working Committee] meet, senior members and younger members raised a few issues but were shouted down,” Shah tweeted.
 “A party spokesperson was unceremoniously sacked.
 The sad truth is – leaders are feeling suffocated in Congress.”

 On June 18, Congress President Sonia Gandhi had removed Sanjay Jha as the party’s spokesperson, almost 10 days after he criticised and questioned the party’s leadership in an opinion piece published in The Times of India.
 In his opinion piece, Jha had also called out his own party for its indifferent attitude.
 He had served as the Congress’s national spokesperson since 2013.